This is the latest version of the Department for the Economy's Raising Concerns guidance last updated in March 2023.

 - any deliberate concealment of information tending to show any of the above

-Personal grievances or dissatisfaction in respect of employment issues are not considered as a raising concern, unless a member of staff’s particular case is in the public interest.
+Personal grievances or dissatisfaction in respect of employment issues are not considered as a raising concern unless a member of staff’s particular case is in the public interest.
 Issues which affect staff personally, such as a breach of their individual employment rights or bullying, will be dealt with under the appropriate NICS HR Policy eg Dignity at Work or the Grievance Procedure.

 Raising a concern is very different from a complaint.
 When someone complains, they are saying that they have personally been poorly treated, for example, through receiving an unsatisfactory level of service from the department or a Partner Organisation, and the complainant is seeking redress or justice for themselves.
 The relevant guidance is the DfE Complaints Procedure.
 The department’s partner organisations have their own Complaints Procedures which must be used in respect of their performance or service standards.

 You may wish to raise your concern openly, but you can choose to raise it confidentially.
 This means that, while you are willing for your identity to be known to the person you report your concern to, you do not want your identity disclosed to anyone else.
-We will maintain your confidentiality insofar as possible, but there may be circumstances where we are required to disclose it (eg by a court or tribunal).
+We will maintain your confidentiality as far as possible, but there may be circumstances where we are required to disclose it (eg by a court or tribunal).
 If such a situation arises, this will be discussed with you.
-If you wish to raise concerns confidentially, either from the outset or at any stage during the process, we will do all we can to ensure that is possible.
+If you wish to raise concerns confidentially, either from the outset or at any stage during the process, we will do all that we can to ensure that is possible.

 You can choose to raise your concern anonymously.
 While concerns raised anonymously will be dealt with in the same manner as all others, detailed investigations may be more difficult, or even impossible, if you cannot be contacted for further information.
 There is also a chance that any documents or information you provide might, unknown to us, reveal your identity, making it more difficult to protect your position.